 Testicular extravaginal torsion

 At birth, the left testis shows increased volume and consistency.
-It was visible as a little dimple on the medial surface of the left thigh, probably as consequence of a localized ischaemia.
+It was visible as a little dimple on the medial surface of the left thigh, probably as consequence of a localized ischemia.

 Ultrasound - day 2 of life